CODA (2021 film): Filming

 The film was shot on location in Gloucester, Massachusetts, in the middle of 2019.

 In the film, the family lives in what WBUR's The ARTery described as a "creaky clapboard cottage [with] a yard jammed with boats, traps, and nets".
 During location scouting, Heder came across what she found to be the ideal house for the family home and received permission from its residents to use it as a filming location.
 The choirmaster's home was a Victorian-style house on the sea, where Heder had visited family friends multiple times in her childhood, and they allowed her to film there.

 The portrayal of "Gloucester High School" was actually the old Briscoe Middle School in Beverly, Massachusetts, which had previously closed, in preparation to being converted to the Beverly Village for Living & the Arts.

 A fisherman who educated Heder in local fishing practices allowed his fishing trawler to be used as a film set.
 Scenes set in a flooded quarry were filmed at the Steel Derrick quarry in Rockport, Massachusetts.

+Ruby's audition at Berklee was filmed at the Shalin Liu Performance Center in Rockport.